Barandis/kessel/README.md

 npm install @barandis/kessel
 ```

-This won't actually be available on NPM until I finish basic documentation, which should happen around the beginning of December.
+This won't actually be available on NPM until I finish basic documentation.
+Writing that documentation has revealed the occasional bit that I've wanted to change.
+That documentation is being [posted here][5] as it's written, and once it's finished, an alpha release will be done.

 There are also self-contained files (kessel.js and the minified kessel.min.js) in the `lib` directory of the distribution.
 These should work in the browser (where a global `kessel` object is provided) or with CommonJS or AMD.